 Doctor Doom’s Enemies, from the Fantastic Four to Kang

 Few Marvel super-villains match up to the amount of enemies that Doctor Doom has amassed over the years.
 Science and sorcery combine to make the everlasting super-villain known as Doctor Doom.
 Since his debut in 1962, Victor Von Doom has of course clashed with the Fantastic Four, but also the X-Men, the Avengers, and countless other heroes.
-Here’s a list of Doctor Doom’s most infamous enemies.
+By the end of this year, those classic rivalries will have made it to the big screen with Avengers: Doomsday.

 Doctor Strange